shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Not for long.
 We need to save her puppies."

 "Yes, of course.”
 Medic Lersha pulled out her incisor and widened the hole in the feline husk's lower abdomen.
 Inside, four slimy larvae writhed in pain.
-They seemed to be trying to make some sort of noise, but it was silent.
+They were trying to make some sort of noise, but it was silent.
 Not even the knife cutting through the flesh made any sound.

 "Oh, poor babies!"
 Medic Lersha reached in and fished for a kitten.